© Jordan Kines Photography

 Why did you get a PhD in Literature?

 After graduation, I moved back in with my parents in Takoma Park, Maryland and worked for a few months at a bookstore, which turned into a toy store.
 I then worked as an editorial assistant at the press that publishes research from the National Academy of Sciences in Washington D.C.
-These were very boring but very useful jobs, in that I learned about the financial and editorial side of the book world, and also in that I decided I didn’t want to immerse myself in either for the ever-necessary day job.
-I went to graduate school because I wanted to write and felt I needed to read more to do so.
+These were very boring but very useful jobs, in that I learned about the financial and editorial side of the book world, and also in that I decided I didn’t want to do either for that necessity for most writers: a day job.
+I went to graduate school because I wanted to write and I felt I needed to read more to do so.
 I also needed funding to support myself and had student loans to pay off and there weren’t very many funded MFA programs at the time.
 So, with the model and advice of my sister, I applied for fully funded PhD programs.
+I deeply relished those six years of being paid a modest living to read and write as I pleased.

 Why did you become a professor of literature?

 I got a job as an academic—again I needed to support myself—right before the 2008 recession.
 I doubt I’d be a professor now otherwise.
 If I hadn’t gotten a job, my plan was to move home to Zambia, where my parents had returned in 2002, and write fiction from there.
 That said, a university job is, as Vladimir Nabokov once said, as good a place as any for a writer to have a day job: “A first-rate college library with a comfortable campus around it is a fine milieu for a writer.
 There is, of course, the problem of educating the young.”
-I tend to teach courses I wish I could take; I tend to write for an audience beyond the academy; curiosity leads me more than any sense of mastery or professional obligation.
+Now that I have tenure, I tend to teach courses I wish I could take; I tend to write for an audience beyond the academy; and I let curiosity lead me more than any sense of mastery or professional obligation.

 What is your advice to writers about craft?

-I don’t believe in “craft”; I tend to revise as I go but I believe more in “revision” as a process that takes place with my readers, who include my sister, my best friends, and my partner.
+I don’t believe in “craft”; I tend to revise as I go but I believe more in “revision” as a process that takes place with my readers: my sister, my close friends, and my partner.
 My two main pieces of advice for aspiring writers are: 1. read more and 2. know thyself.
 First of all, why are you a writer if you don’t read?
-You may as well just journal.
+You may as well just write in a diary.
 Writing is a conversation across time with other writers; E.M.
 Forster saw all the English novelists he wrote about in Aspects of Fiction “seated together in a room, a circular room. . . all writing their novels simultaneously.”
 It may seem insular but it is in fact grandly expansive.
 As Toni Morrison said, “Writing to me is an advanced and slow form of reading.”
 And second, stop trying to become, or suit the needs or expectations of, anyone else when it comes to your writing process.
-Figure out what works for you—your best and worst habits, sensitivities and capabilities, talents and liabilities as a writer—and then build a process that accommodates them.
+Figure out how you work—your best and worst habits, sensitivities and capabilities, talents and liabilities as a writer—and then build a process that accommodates that.

 What is your advice to writers about getting published?